 I react to events and circumstances, and I allow deadlines and tasks to determine my actions.

 This practice honors my word as whole and complete, and it affects my speaking, action, livelihood and agreements to cultivate trust.

-The practice of bringing conscious thought to the present centers on being deliberate and responsible in my motivation, attitude and direction, manifesting as mindful choosing, speaking and action.
+The practice of bringing conscious thought to the present moment.
+Being deliberate and responsible in my motivation, attitude, and direction, manifesting as mindful choosing, speaking, and action.

 My reactions rest on sentimental wishes, wishful thinking, and my casual aims and heartfelt desires.